clbx/Cosmic/README.md

 <a href="https://travis-ci.org/clbx/Cosmic"><img src="https://travis-ci.org/clbx/Cosmic.svg?branch=master"/></a>
 </p>

-Cosmic is a fully emulated computer architecture that provides a full environment to use the Cosmic Processor, specialized devices, ROM, RAM, graphics, and more.
+Cosmic is a fully simulated computer architecture that provides a full environment to use the Cosmic Processor, specialized devices, ROM, RAM, graphics, and more.
 The cosmic processor can also be used on a Raspberry Pi to interface with real-world devices.
 The cosmic system is all entirely accessible in a rich GUI interface that allows for full customization of the system environment and code execution.*

 <p align="center">
     <a target="_blank" rel="noopener noreferrer"><img width="800" src="./doc/img/cosmicGUI.png" alt="Cosmic GUI"></a>